orange-cloudfoundry/gobis/README.md

         return TraceHandler(next), nil
 }
-// Schema function is required in order to gobis to decode params from route and sent it back to handler function through `params` func (traceMiddleware) Schema() interface{} {
+// Schema function is required in order to gobis to decode params from route and sent it back to handler function through `params`
+// It use https://github.com/mitchellh/mapstructure when decode to inject in handler func (traceMiddleware) Schema() interface{} {
         return TraceConfig{}
 }